Table of contents

 Istria: an impressive waterfalls experience in Croatia!

 Well, many tourists visit yearly Istria due to the hiking trails around the Seven Waterfalls Trail.
 Old villages and lush vegetation surround the magical waterfalls.
 So, spending the day wandering around this hiking route will fill you with gratitude.
 The trail starts at a hilltop overlooking the scenic Mirna River Valley.
 And as you move forward to the forest, you will discover the seven Istrian waterfalls that reach up to 26.5 meters.
+Let’s take a look at the best waterfalls in Istria!

 1. Zarecki krov Waterfalls (Pazin, Istria)

 This is one of the largest waterfalls in Istria.
-The water here falls from ten meters high, making it the go-to place for those looking forward to diving, swimming, hiking, or fishing.
+The water here falls from ten metres high, making it the go-to place for those looking forward to diving, swimming, hiking, or fishing.
 Some say the most challenging hiking and climbing route in Croatia is around this waterfall.

 2. Gologoricki dol Waterfalls (Cerovlje, Istria)